cancerberoSgx/suitecommerce-types/ts-devtools/README.md

-user tool that, given a folder with .ts files will transpile to .js files that SuiteCOmmertce understand.
+ * fixJsFileAmdTslib: user tool that, given a folder with .ts files will transpile to .js files that SuiteCommertce understand.
+ * import2define: user writes ts project using ES modules (import/export) and the tool transpile to .ts files that use define() that SuiteCommertce understand

 # Requirements: